WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 13. How to import a module in Node.js?

 - Use the 'require()' function to import external modules, storing the result in a variable for use in the application.

+## 14. What is the difference between Node.js and AJAX?

+- Node.js is a server-side runtime environment, while AJAX is a client-side technique for asynchronously updating parts of a web page.